nikitabarskov/dev/blog/pages/posts/part-1-data-mess-to-data-mesh.md

 to change the way the company operates on different levels.

 Data Mesh changes the culture of a company.
-It brings fresh air to a company's structure, redefines the architecture of the systems operating with data, and defines engineering standards.
+It brings fresh air to a company's structure.
+It redefines the architecture of the systems operating with data and defines new engineering standards.

 So far, I see the stakeholders' interpretation of these statements as something close to